 C1 cash costs per pound and all-in sustaining costs per pound are non-GAAP financial measures related to our copper mine operations.
 We believe that C1 cash costs per pound enables investors to better understand the performance of our copper operations in comparison to other copper producers who present results on a similar basis.
 C1 cash costs per pound excludes royalties and production taxes and non-routine charges as they are not direct production costs.
-All-in sustaining costs per pound is similar to the gold all-in sustaining costs metric and management uses this to better understand the operating performance of our copper mines as this measure enables investors to better understand the operating performance of our copper mines as this measure reflects all the sustaining expenditures incurred in order to produce copper.
+All-in sustaining costs per pound is similar to the gold all-in sustaining costs metric and management uses this to better evaluate the costs of copper production.
+We believe this measure enables investors to better understand the operating performance of our copper mines as this measure reflects all of the sustaining expenditures incurred in order to produce copper.
 All-in sustaining costs per pound includes C1 cash costs, sustaining capital expenditures, sustaining leases, general and administrative costs, minesite exploration and evaluation costs, royalties and production taxes, reclamation cost accretion and amortization and write-downs taken on inventory to net realizable value.

-Barrick will provide a full reconciliation of these non-GAAP financial measures when the company reports its quarterly results on May 6, 2020.
+Barrick will provide a full reconciliation of these non-GAAP financial measures when the Company reports its quarterly results on February 18, 2021.